 Fore!
-Caddyshack checks in at No. 4 on AP sports movie list
+‘Caddyshack’ ranks No. 4 on AP sports movie list

 DAVIE, Fla.
 (AP) — It happens all the time.
 Someone will pull up to the big metal gate in front of the clubhouse, press the intercom button and ask to see Bushwood Country Club.
 Or they’ll start dancing on the 12th fairway.
 Or they’ll inquire if the striped fedora for sale in the pro shop comes with a complimentary bowl of soup.

-Caddyshack fans understand.
+“Caddyshack” fans understand.

 The film that sparked countless oft-repeated quotes, most of them made up on the fly by comic geniuses Bill Murray, Chevy Chase, Rodney Dangerfield and Ted Knight, has been out for 40 years and hasn’t lost one bit of its popularity.
-Caddyshack was selected as the No. 4 — fore? — film in The Associated Press’ list of all-time top sports movies.
+“Caddyshack” was selected as the No. 4 — fore? — film in The Associated Press’ list of all-time top sports movies.

 “As a kid, I lived and died by that movie,” said Ryan Sundberg, now the director of golf at Grande Oaks Golf Club.
 “To be the pro at Bushwood, I think it’s pretty awesome.
 All my friends think it’s really cool.
 Once people learn about it, they think it’s the greatest thing ever.”

-Grande Oaks, a private club in Davie, Florida, is the course where Caddyshack was filmed in 1979; hence, Sundberg gets to say that he’s the pro at Bushwood.
+Grande Oaks, a private club in Davie, Florida, is the course where “Caddyshack” was filmed in 1979; hence, Sundberg gets to say that he’s the pro at Bushwood.

-The club embraces its place in film history and there are more than a few reminders of Caddyshack there — the hat that Knight’s character, Judge Elihu Smails, was wearing when it was mocked by Dangerfield’s loud-mouthed character Al Czervik, who once cranked up a stereo in his golf bag for a little dancing during play on the 12th fairway — is for sale.
+The club embraces its place in film history and there are more than a few reminders of “Caddyshack” there — the hat that Knight’s character, Judge Elihu Smails, was wearing when it was mocked by Dangerfield’s loud-mouthed character Al Czervik, who once cranked up a stereo in his golf bag for a little dancing during play on the 12th fairway — is for sale.

 “You buy a hat like this, I bet you get a free bowl of soup, huh?”
 Czervik says as he sees the hat, then turns to see it atop Smails’ head.